se-rwth/se-rwth.github.io/_pages/research/Cloud.md

 systems are in need for robust methods and efficient, easy-to-use languages and tools.
-For example in [[HHK+14]](#HHK+14) and [[HHK+15a]](#HHK+15a), we discuss how to handle privacy in the cloud in a trusted environment:
+For example in [[HHK+14]](#HHK+14) and [[HHK+15a]](#HHK+15a), we discuss how to handle privacy in the cloud in a trusted environment.

 <center>
 <div class="row" style="width: 70%">